Hendrick B. Wright: Political activities

 He was appointed district attorney for Luzerne County, Pennsylvania, in 1834.
 He was a member of the Pennsylvania House of Representatives from 1841 to 1843 and served the last year as Speaker.
 He was a delegate to the Democratic National Conventions in 1844, 1848, 1852, 1856, 1860, 1868, and 1876.

 United States House of Representatives

-In 1850, Wright was an unsuccessful candidate for election to the U.S. House of Representatives, but in 1852, was elected as a Democrat to the Thirty-third Congress.
-He was an unsuccessful candidate for reelection in 1854.
+In 1850, Wright was an unsuccessful candidate for election to the U.S. House of Representatives.
+In 1852, was elected as a Democrat to the Thirty-third Congress, but he was an unsuccessful candidate for reelection in 1854.
 He was again elected to the Thirty-seventh Congress to fill the vacancy caused by the death of George W. Scranton.
 He was elected as a Democrat to the Forty-fifth Congress and reelected as a Greenbacker to the Forty-sixth Congress.
 He was chairman of the United States House Committee on Manufactures during the Forty-fifth Congress.